E-Invoicing for UAE Free Zone Companies: Are You Exempt?

 If you provide services only to other free zone companies and have no mainland transactions, you might not need e-invoicing.
 But again, this is rare and requires FTA confirmation.

-Bottom line: Unless you have explicit written confirmation from the FTA that you're exempt, assume you must comply.
+Bottom line: Unless you have explicit written confirmation from the MoF that you're exempt, assume you must comply.
+Verify at mof.gov.ae or contact the MoF directly.

 1. Data Sharing with Free Zone Authorities